PHPUnitForGraphQLAPI/wpfaker-schema/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Mock the WordPress schema when running PHPUnit tests
+Utilities to execute PHPUnit for the GraphQL API for WordPress

 ## Install